-The County identified three departments to receive training and provide feedback on the illicit discharge training program.
-The departments include: Public Works, Development Services, and the Fire Marshal's Office.
-In Year 4,. the NCTCOG's YouTube video was used for this training.
+The County identified six departments to receive training during Year 5.
+The departments that were selected included those that typically have field personnel such as inspectors that would have the opportunity to observe illicit discharges out in the county.
+The departments consisted of: Engineering, Development Services, Special Projects, Parks, Animal Services and the Fire Marshal's Office.
+In Year 5, the NCTCOG's YouTube video was used for this training.
+The training was conducted in December 2018.